Overview

 configure the header

 collapsedreceives up to two boolean state variables: one for mobile and one for desktop.
-Most of the time, we only set mobile.breakpointcontrols when the collapse logic switches from mobile to desktop, aka when to use the mobile opened state versus the desktop opened state.- The burger button is responsible for toggling the state on and off.
-We hide the mobile burger button with
+Most of the time, we only use the mobile state variable, and keep desktop always opened.breakpointcontrols when the collapse logic switches from mobile to desktop, aka when to use the mobile opened state versus the desktop opened state.- The burger button is responsible for toggling the state on and off:

 const [mobileOpened, { toggle: toggleMobile }] = useDisclosure()